Judicial Review Competition

 Parties to submit their agreed bundle by email to firstname.lastname@example.org.
 Parties citing case law should include the best report of the case in full.
 Parties citing legislation should include only the relevant section(s) of the legislation, not the entire Act/SI.

-The Final: The substantive application for judicial review will be heard before dinner at Middle Temple, before a panel of distinguished human rights judges and practitioners.
+The Final: The substantive application for judicial review will be heard at the Royal Courts of Justice before dinner at Middle Temple, by a panel of distinguished human rights judges and practitioners.
 The winning team will be announced that evening.

 Roll of Honour: